Article 43

 Click HERE for an article of AFL-CIO’s undemocratic history.

-This site can disappear anytime if I run out of money to pay for luxuries like health care or internet service.
+This site can disappear anytime if I run out of money to pay for luxuries like food, health care, or internet service.

-Discernment of truth is left to the reader - whose encouraged to seek as much information as possible, from as many different sources as possible - and pass them through his/her own filters - before considering how much truth is contained here, or elsewhere.
+Discernment of truth is left to the reader - whose encouraged to seek as much information as possible, from as many different sources as possible - and pass them through his/her own filters - before believing anything.

 ...the Devil is just one man with a plan, but evil, true evil, is a collaboration of men…